 Storage Tips

-Chia pudding is my go-to for meal prep: store it in an airtight container in the fridge and eat within 4 days.
-If taking the pudding to go, pop it in a mason jar.
+Store the pudding in an airtight container in the fridge and eat within 4 days (it’s perfect for meal prep!)
+If taking the pudding to go, portion it out into a mason jar.

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.